blmayer/gortune/README.md

 ![](https://travis-ci.org/blmayer/gortune.svg?branch=master)

-Another clone of the classic BSD fortune, this version, written in Go, contains all fortunesburried in the executable, so batteries are included.
+Another clone of the classic BSD fortune, this version, written in Go, contains all fortunes burried in the executable, so batteries are included.

 ## Installing